Big-Bee-Network/imageseq/README.md

 # Big Bee Image Sequence Generator

-This repository helps to generate image sequence of specimen following Big Bee image sequence naming conventions.
+This repository helps to generate image sequence of specimen following Big Bee image sequence naming conventions and creates an archive of the image sequence.

 Checkout the [samples](#animated-gifs).